 I get it.
 You’re tired.
 Parenting can be exhausting at times.
 It can be tempting to just let things slide.
 We may even convince ourselves that our kid’s lying problem is “not that bad”.
 But we need to remember that our job as parents is “missional.”
 Jesus went through Samaria instead of around it like most Jews of his day would have.
 He was on a mission to help that woman face her sins and leave them behind her.
 We need that same kind of purpose and resolve when we decide to address a pattern of lying in our children.

 When Jesus met the woman at the well, He made the first move.
 He asked her for water because he was thirsty.
 When we approach our child to address a sin pattern we see, we too need to find a way to connect.
-You could say something like, “I really struggled today.
+You could say something like (if it’s true!), “I really struggled today.
 I was telling a story to a friend and I found myself exaggerating what actually happened.
 I am not sure why but lying seems so easy at times.”
 By finding common ground, you create space for a conversation that is non-threatening.
 A “holier than thou” approach was never Jesus’ way.

 When Jesus spoke to the woman about her need for water, it wasn’t really about water at all.
 He used her physical thirst to uncover the underlying spiritual thirst she had.
 When we address a sin issue in our children, we can dig deeper too.
 You can say, “I’ve noticed a pattern emerging and I want to help you get to the bottom of it.”
 Ask questions that will help you uncover what their soul is really thirsty for.

 - What need is lying meeting for them?